baudisgroup/mecan4cna/README.rst

 Calibration and normalization
 -----------------------------

-With the ``-n`` flag, the input file can be normalized and saved as ``normalized.tsv``.
+With the ``-n`` flag, the input file will be normalized and saved as ``normalized.tsv``.

 Import as a python library